top of page

 We recognise that early childhood is a crucial time to develop positive attitudes, values and behaviours towards the environment.
 We provide opportunities for children to develop a broad knowledge and understanding of the importance of nature, sustainability and the causes and impact of climate change through their learned and lived experiences.

-Children supported to develop positive attitudes and values about sustainable practices by exploring solutions to environmental issues, learning about the world around them and how to protect it, and observing adults consistently role modelling positive, responsible and sustainable behaviours.
+Children are supported to develop positive attitudes and values about sustainable practices by exploring solutions to environmental issues, learning about the world around them and how to protect it, and observing adults consistently role modelling positive, responsible and sustainable behaviours.

 We promote a holistic, open-ended curriculum which explores ideas and practices for environmental sustainability and helps children understand the interdependence between people and the environment.
 This is achieved by: